Arif-PhyChem/MLQD/README.md

         `LogCc` : -1.0                  # float: Coefficient "a" in the logistic function, default values is -1.0 (you may not provide it)
         `LogCd` : 1.0                   # float: Coefficient "d" in the logistic function, default values is 1.0 (you may not provide it)
         'systemType': 'FMO',            # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
-        'hyperParam': True,             # bool: Default is False, we can pass True (optimize the hyper parameters) or False (don't optimize and run with the default structure)
+        'hyperParam': True,             # bool: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default structure)
         'dataPath': 'data/fmo'          # str: Data path
         'QDmodelout': 'AIQD_SB_model',  # str: (Optional), providing a name to save the model at }